codetojoy/easter_eggs_for_java_loom/README.md

 ### Notes

 * as of July 2023, these work using Bash but not Gradle or Maven
+* GitHub actions are broken, pending availability of JDK 21
 * see branch `pre-jdk-21` for this repo using JDK 19/20
 * includes examples for virtual threads
 * includes examples for structured concurrency, which is "preview" in JDK 19